classiebit/eventmie-docs/resources/docs/1.0/features/events.md

 <a name="Details"></a>
 ## Details

-First step is mandatory to proceed to next step.
+The first step is mandatory to proceed to the next step.

 <br>
 **Form Fields**